globallightingdata/website/docs/geometry/types/parametric-stand-cuboid-side.md

 ![Stand Cuboid Side](/img/docs/geometry/parametric/stand-cuboid-side.webp)

 A cube-shaped standing luminaire with the head attached on the side rather than the center.
-This parametric model allows you to define the total height and the height of the luminaire, not including the stand.
-The full default height will be 1.8 meters.
-The stand height is the total height minus the luminaire height.
-The stand is always in the middle of the luminaire.
+This parametric model allows you to define the `TotalHeight` and the `Height` of the luminaire, not including the stand.

+- The full default height will be 1.8 meters.
+- The stand height is the `TotalHeight` minus the luminaire `Height`.
+- The stand is always in the middle of the luminaire.
-Default size of the foot will be the 80 % of the main size.
+- Default size of the foot will be the 80 % of the main size.

-Default height of the foot is 2 cm.
+- Default height of the foot is 2 cm.
-Diameter of the stand is 5 cm.
+- Diameter of the stand is 5 cm.
-Luminous dimensions must be smaller than the main dimensions.
+- Luminous dimensions must be smaller than the main dimensions.

-Type Direct: LEO and LES placed at the bottom center of the luminaire.
-Grows upwards with Lumimous height.
+- `Type` ➜ `Direct`: LEO and LES placed at the bottom center of the luminaire.
+Grows upwards with `LumimousHeight`.

-Type Indirect: LEO and LES placed at the top center of the luminaire.
-Grows downwards with Lumimous height.
+- `Type` ➜ `Indirect`: LEO and LES placed at the top center of the luminaire.
+Grows downwards with `LumimousHeight`.

-Type DirectIndirect: LEO placed in the center of the luminaire.
+- `Type` ➜ `DirectIndirect`: LEO placed in the center of the luminaire.
 LES on top and bottom surfaces centered.

-Luminaire head is aligned in direction c0.
+- Luminaire head is aligned in direction C0.

-If length is greater than C90, die luminous surface shall grow backwards toward with a 2% distance from length.??
+- If `Length` is greater than C90, die luminous surface grows backwards toward with a 2% distance from length.

 | Parameter      | Type |           Explanation            |
 | -------------- | :--: | :------------------------------: |